How are purchase orders different from an invoice?

 A purchase order is issued by the buyer, who wants to make sure they got exactly what they ordered, while an invoice is issued by the vendor, who wants to make sure they get paid.

 Purchase orders are sent by the buyer to the vendor first, and they outline exactly what the order should contain and when it should arrive.
-It’ll include things like quantity of items, detailed descriptions of the items, the price, date of purchase, and payment information.
+It’ll include things like quantity of items, detailed descriptions of the items, the price, date of purchase, and payment terms.

 A vendor sends an invoice only after they have approved the purchase.